Israel-Asia Leadership Fellowship: FAQs

 - Connecting Israeli health professionals to hospitals in China as part of a medical exchange program

 Yes, we do accept a limited number of Israeli students.
-Applications to the 2016-17 program opened May 1, 2016.
+Applications to the 2017-18 program open May 7, 2017.
 For more details, see Applications Process.

 October – January: Mandatory fellowship activities are held two-three Sundays a month.
 Additional optional activities are coordinated for the fellows during the year which are not mandatory.
 Fellowship activities will not be scheduled during students’ university exam periods.